secure-systems-lab/lab-guidelines/git-github-introduction.md

 ```

 A `repy_v2` folder is created in the local, current working directory.
-Before issuing GitHub commands, you need to change directories to either the
+Before issuing Git commands pertaining to this repository, you need to
-cloned repository's directory, or to one of its sub-directories.
+change directories to either the cloned repository's directory, or to one
+of its sub-directories.
 For example:

 ```
 $ cd repy_v2/